thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ### Disk usage summary

 Compared with Postgresql, Cassandra's disk space consumption is about x10 times less.

 Cassandra's advantage is the data compression and less overhead in a data structure.

-TODO: IOPS..
+Another benefit is Cassandra does less write operations than Postgres.
+It is enough to order storage with a standard IOPS plan and save money.

 ## Thank you

-Thank you for your time to read all this stuff.
+Thank you for taking your time to read all this stuff.
-Thanks to Thingsboard community that filed issues and shared performance solution.
+Thanks to the Thingsboard community that filed issues and shared performance solutions around the time.
-Thanks to all my colleagues that helps me speedup the Thingsboard.
+Thanks to all my colleagues that help me speed up the Thingsboard.

 It was Thingsboard 3.3.3 version.

-Feel free to send as a feedback or share your fancy setup on [GitHub](https://github.com/thingsboard/performance-tests/issues)
+Feel free to send us feedback or share your fancy setup on [GitHub](https://github.com/thingsboard/performance-tests/issues)

 See You next release!